-Table 6 gives the list of user definable parameters for this file.
+Table 7 gives the list of user definable parameters for this file.
 Recommended settings are given in the table; the user should not set his/her parameters indiscriminately.
 Note that the datafiles that are pointed to by the paths, need to be for the correct endian versions.

 kOrigRefPath this tells kCARTA where to look for the orig-

-inal 100 layers AIRS reference profiles.
+- inal 100 layers AIRS reference profiles.
 One

 should think of this as the definition of the

 kCARTA database; it is essentially the 1962

 US Standard Profile, tweaked slightly to re-

 flect eg increased CO2 and CH4 levels, and

 interpolated onto the AIRS 100 layers (101

 pressure levels) grid.

 IEEE_BE vs IEEE_LE

-kWaterPath Path to the compressed data files for Water
+kWaterPath Path to the compressed data files for Water.

 Typically/DATA/WaterDataBase

 kCO2Path Path to the compressed data files for linemix

 CO2.

 Typically/DATA/CompDataBase

+kCO2_UMBCorHARTMAN +1 if using UMBC linemixing, -1 if using

+Hartman linemixing.

+Typically +1 (so

+kCO2_UMBCorHARTMAN helps turn

+on some tuning)

-$\rm kCousin\CO2Path$ Path to the compressed data files for cousin
+kCousin_CO2Path Path to the compressed data files for cousin

 CO2.

 If available, typically

 /DATA/CompDataBaseOld/

 If unavailable, set to

 /DATA/CompDataBase/ and ignore

-kCompPath Path to the compressed data files for RestOf-
+lrCompDath Path to the compressed data files for RestOf-

+kCompPath -

 Gases (excl water,Co2).

 Typically/DATA/CompDataBase

 kCKDPath Path to the CKD continuum data files (Wa-

 ter Self and Foreign).

 Typically/DATA/General/CKD

 kSolarPath Path to the solar spectral data files.

 Typically/DATA/General/SOLAR

-kXsecFile path to xsecdata.dat, which stores the cross-

-sectional cross-sectional absorption coeffi-

-cients.

-Typically, in DATA/Template subdirectory

-Table 6: Setting up compile time file kcarta.param
+Table 7: Setting up compile time file kcarta.param